 It is unclear why this immune reaction occurs, but in many cases, it seems to be triggered by a bacterial or viral infection of the upper respiratory tract (sinuses, throat, or lungs).
 Although less common, other triggers have been identified, such as certain medicines, food reactions, insect bites, and vaccinations.

 HSP cannot be passed from one person to another.

 - stomach pain

-- blood in the urine or stool, or kidney problems
+- blood in the urine (pee) or other kidney problems

 The rash occurs in almost all cases and is usually what helps doctors diagnose HSP.
-There also may be pinpoint red dots (called petechiae), bruises, or sometimes blisters.
+It may take the form of pinpoint red dots (called petechiae), bruises, or sometimes blisters.
 The rash usually occurs on the legs and buttocks, but can also appear on other parts of the body, such as the elbows, arms, face, and trunk.

 Most kids with HSP also have joint pain and swelling.
 These symptoms can happen before the rash appears.
 They most commonly affect large joints, such as the knees, ankles, and elbows, but the hands and feet can be affected.